 - Request Official Test Score Reports: (See Graduate School requirements for English Language Proficiency)

-- For most applicants whose first language is not English: TOEFL or IELTS.
+- For most applicants whose first language is not English: TOEFL.

 - TOEFL iBT, TOEFL pBT (paper based), or IELTS.
 Minimum score required for admission: TOEFL iBT: 92.
 TOEFL pBT: 580.
 IELTS: 7.0.
 The Graduate School is phasing out usage of the IELTS.
-Scores from IELTS test sessions dated after November 1, 2016, will not be accepted.
-Official electronic scores must be submitted to the University of Washington Graduate School by December 15, 2017, so plan ahead.
-Minimum score requirements are non-negotiable.
+Scores from IELTS test sessions dated after June 1, 2017, will not be accepted.
+Official electronic scores must be submitted to the University of Washington Graduate School by the deadline, so plan ahead.
 Applicants who completed a bachelor's, master's, or doctoral degree in residence at a regionally accredited institution in the United States or other Anglophone country meet the English proficiency requirement for admission.
 Complete details on the Graduate School policy can be found here: English Language Proficiency.

 - Designate Providers of Recommendations (3)